sclable/nestjs-libs/packages/storage/README.md

 export class AppModule {}
 ```
 ## Adapters
+It is possible to use all the adapters parallelly

 ### Dummy Adapter
 Serves only testing purposes, stores nothing and returns random values.